sghoseWI/DisclosUR/README.md

 ## Project / Data Limitations

 While the data from Open States is from 2017, the data from CPI is from 2015.
 This may leave some lacking results when the user searches for a legislator that was not in office in 2015.
 Furthermore, legislators that are not currently in office may not have appropriate information about their political party.
-Furthermore, financial interests connected to these legislators are typically small enough to not be found in the Open Corporates data.
+Because the CPI database does not include official company registry numbers for legislator's business / employment interests, we cannot guarantee that name-matches in the OpenCorporates database are in fact the same entity.

 ## Data Visualization
 Made connections to CPI data source and created dynamic data visualizations using Tableau.
 Hosted dynamic data visualizations on Tableau's public server [here](https://public.tableau.com/profile/saptarshi.ghose#!/vizhome/CPIDataViz/Dashboard1) and [here](https://public.tableau.com/profile/saptarshi.ghose#!/vizhome/cs_map_final/Sheet1) and used HTML embedding to incorporate data visualizations into our website.